-This 14-day Cultural Tour of Romania involves:
+This 14-day cultural tour of Romania involves:

 - Visiting some sites and towns (eg. Biertan & Sighisoara) that require walking up steps or uphill on uneven/cobbled streets.
 Cobbled streets can be very slippery during rain showers! - A moderate amount of walking during site visits and standing during museum and other site visits. - Extensive coach travel, sometimes on winding mountain roads; road conditions are variable. - This tour includes the use of audio headsets which amplify the voice of your guide (despite noisy surroundings).
-This technology also allows you to move freely during site visits without missing any information.
+This technology also allows you to move freely during site visits without missing any information. - 3- to 4-star hotels with seven hotel changes (some hotels do not have elevators). - You must be able to carry your own hand luggage.
+Hotel porterage includes 1 piece of luggage per person.